dbforge/nUpdate/README.md

 nUpdate is a modern update system providing high security and an easy-to-use interface.

 - Easy management of update packages
-- Easy usable library with a lot of possibilities
+- Easy usable library
 - Automated updating for all clients
 - Many configuration settings which let you control your updates easily
 - Secured update packages by signing with SHA512 and 8912 Bit RSA-keys
 - Smart error handling with automated resetting data if an operation failed
-- Interfaces, TAP and EAP provide the possibility to use custom Graphic User Interfaces that can be shown to the client
+- Interfaces and event system provide the possibility to use own Graphic User Interfaces that can be shown to the client
-- Many operations that let you access the registry, file system, processes and services during the installation of an update
-- Excellent integration into your applications
-- Well designed integrated user interfaces

 ### Version
 1.0.0.0 Beta Build 2 (Could contain bugs)

 ### Notes
 Help and tips are appreciated.
-Current Beta-version could contain some problems and bugs which will be fixed.
+Current Alpha-version could contain some problems and bugs which will be fixed.

 ### Website
 * [nUpdate] - The official website of the nUpdate-project.